seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-05.md

 > of ignorance is the cessation of influxes.

 Apparently this contradicts the previous statement.
-The preacher of this discourse, Venerable *Sāriputta*, is not one who contradicts himself.
+The preacher of this discourse, Venerable Sāriputta, is not one who contradicts himself.
 So most probably there is some deep reason behind this.

 Another problem crops up, since ignorance is also counted among the different